-When people think of money management, a few important tactics always come to mind, including setting financial goals, creating a budget, tracking spending, and managing debt.
+When people think of money management, a few important personal finance tips always come to mind, including setting financial goals, creating a budget, tracking spending, and managing debt.
 Before getting in-depth into each of those strategies here are a few articles to give you a good baseline knowledge on money management and personal finance.

 One of the most important steps to get your finances on track is to set your financial goals.
-By understanding what is important for you and your money, you can then lay out what you want to save for and how much you want to save.
-Not everyone will have the same financial goals—and that’s okay.
+By understanding what is important for you and your money, you can then lay out your options to see what you want to save for and how much you want to save.
+Not everyone will have the same personal financial planning goals—and that’s okay.
 If you don’t know where to start, here are some common financial goals to consider.

 Retirement may seem far away, but saving now can help you live the life you want after your 9-to-5 is complete.
 It’s okay to start small—small amounts can grow over time.
-In fact, starting in your 20s can make a difference of hundreds of thousands of dollars by retirement age.
+In fact, if you start investing in your 20s it can make a difference of hundreds of thousands of dollars by retirement age.
+Different careers will offer different opportunities.
 If your company offers a 401(k) plan, you could start there and automatically transfer a certain amount of money from each paycheck to go into that account.

 Remember that these aren’t the only financial goals that are important.
-Maybe you want to pay down your student loan debt or you want to save up for a vacation as your number one priority.
+Maybe you want to pay down your student loan debt or have debt from taxes that you want as your number one priority.
 Whatever makes sense for your situation is where you should start.

 There are many reasons to save money—building retirement savings, saving for a house, creating a vacation fund, or saving for an emergency fund, to name a few.
-Some easy money-saving strategies that are easy to implement right away include: getting rid of unnecessary expenses, creating a budget, automating bill pay, cutting down spending, and keeping track of your finances.
+Some personal finances management strategies that are easy to implement right away include: getting rid of unnecessary expenses, creating a budget, automating bill pay, cutting down spending, and keeping track of your finances.